GAP-10: @mock Directive

 The mechanism for GraphQL clients running in a web browser or mobile client to read the mock file is implementation defined.
 See: Appendix: Reading Mock Files.

-A mock file is a JSON file which maps mock variant id keys to a mock variant.
+A mock file is a .json file that maps each mock variant id to a mock variant.

-The mock file must be named {Name}.json, where {Name} is the name of the executable target (that is, the name of the operation or fragment in which the mock variants may be applied).
+The mock file must be named {Name}.json, where {Name} is the name of the operation or fragment for which the mock values may be used.

 Example